amrsa1/swagger-mcp/README.md

 ## Available Tools

 ### `fetch_swagger_info`
-Fetches and parses Swagger/OpenAPI documentation from a given URL.
+Fetches and parses Swagger/OpenAPI documentation from a given URL to discover available API endpoints.

+### `list_endpoints`
+Lists all available API endpoints after fetching Swagger documentation, showing methods, paths, and summaries.

+### `get_endpoint_details`
+Gets detailed information about a specific API endpoint including parameters, request/response schemas, and examples.

-### `test_api_endpoint`
+### `execute_api_request`
-Tests an API endpoint with specified parameters, headers, and authentication.
+Executes an API request to a specific endpoint with authentication, parameters, headers, and body handling.

-### `explore_api_schema`
+### `validate_api_response`
-Explores and explains API schemas and data structures from the documentation.
+Validates an API response against the schema definitions from Swagger documentation to ensure compliance.

 ## Usage Examples

 Once configured, you can use the MCP server in your AI-powered editor to:

 - **Explore APIs**: "Show me the available endpoints in this API"
-- **Test endpoints**: "Test all API endpoints in a blink"
+- **Test endpoints**: "Test the POST /users endpoint with this data"
 - **Understand schemas**: "Explain the User model structure"
-- **Debug API calls**: "Help in troubleshooting the APIs request"
+- **Debug API calls**: "Help me troubleshoot this API request"
+- **Validate responses**: "Check if this response matches the API schema"

 ## Supported IDEs